polimorphic/haskell-spa-tutorial/2-nix/README.md

 ==========================

 We want to tightly and safely manage our compilers and packages and ensure reliable builds, so we use nix as our package manager.
+You can install nix from the [website](https://nixos.org/download.html#nix-install-macos).

 This is particularly important due to our need to use both ghc and ghcjs simultaneously, as well as non-haskell tools like the closure compiler.